alephgamma/RHCA-study-notes/1_EX447_study_notes.md

   ```
 Gitlab may not prompt for the username and PAT

-6. To cache the git credentials
+6. Cache the git credentials
 ```
 [control-node git-repo]$ git config --global credential.helper cache
 ```